Library Fact Sheets

 Since Sept.
 11, 2001, First Air Force has been the lead agency for Operation Noble Eagle in the Continental United States.
 Its continuing mission is to protect the United States from terrorist air attack from inside or outside the contiguous United States.
 First Air Force accomplishes this task by providing surveillance and command and control for air defense forces 24 hours a day, 365 days a year.

-First Air Force units include the 601st Air and Space Operations Center, known as "America's AOC," the Air Force Rescue Coordination Center, and the 702nd Computer Support Squadron at Tyndall AFB.
+First Air Force units include the 601st Air Operations Center, known as "America's AOC," the Air Force Rescue Coordination Center, and the 101st Air Communications Squadron at Tyndall AFB.
 CONR is further divided into two air defense sectors; the Eastern Air Defense Sector in Rome, N.Y., and the Western Air Defense Sector at McChord AFB, Wash., and also includes nine aligned Air National Guard fighter wings.
 The best of USAF's aircraft inventory, the F-22 Raptor, F-15 Eagle, F-16 Fighting Falcon and the E-3 Sentry are some of the weapons systems used to perform this mission.

 First Air Force rapidly responds to non-military threats.
 Under our Defense Support of Civil Authorities mission, the organization assists civilian agencies before and during emergencies, natural or man-made disasters and other DoD-approved activities.
 This role provides the ability to save lives, relieve suffering, prevent property damage and provide humanitarian assistance where and when it is needed most in the U.S.